Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/application/altinn-apps/app/app-backend/app-events/_index.md

 Some Application Events happens in more than one functional event.

 ## Functional event and their Application Events
 Below different functional events are listed.
-For each functional even there is described which Application Events that is triggered.
+For each functional event there is described which Application Events that is triggered.

 ### Instansiation
 Instansiation is when the end user, end user system or organisation instansiates a new app instance.